 Do you think after achieving all the success, a leader will still be there at the same place?
-Definitely not, because a leader shifts his focus on his new venture, and again try to grow his new company.
+Definitely not, because a leader shifts his focus on a new venture, and again tries to grow his new company.
 The best example would be Elon Musk (Tesla Founder and CEO) after getting success in Tesla, why he launched a new company named SpaceX, Neuralink, and The Boring Company?

 Because this is a great leader’s quality, they never stop once their goal is achieved; they give their roles and responsibilities to young minds.
 In short, leaders are Unstoppable.

 2. They focus on charity and donation.

 You must have heard some leaders step down from their position, and few peoples question their capability.
 But as per our research and study, we found that after a certain time when all their goals and targets are achieved, and there is no room to grow, they prefer to step down from their position and give opportunity to young talents.
 So on a positive note, some great leaders like Microsoft founder shift their focus on some social cause like charity, donation and talk about some serious topic like climate change.